-Ibuprofen doesn’t help IBS pain.
-Rome IV criteria for diagnosis and management of IBS didn’t include any recommendation for Use of Ibuprofen in the treatment of IBS.
+Ibuprofen doesn’t help with IBS pain.
+According to the Rome IV criteria for diagnosing and managing IBS, there’s no recommendation for using ibuprofen in treating IBS.

-The colics or spasms don’t respond to painkillers like ibuprofen.
-It responds to antispasmodics like anticholinergic drugs, peppermint oil, or mebeverine.
+Why?
+Because IBS pain isn’t inflammatory.
+It’s caused by spasms in the smooth muscles in the wall of your colon, as explained here.
+These spasms don’t respond to painkillers like ibuprofen.
+Instead, they respond to antispasmodics like anticholinergic drugs, peppermint oil, or mebeverine.

-However, Some patients report IBS relief by ibuprofen.
-This is an exception and not the rule.
-And this can be explained by a variety of causes:
+However, some patients report IBS relief with ibuprofen.
+This is an exception rather than the rule, and a variety of factors can explain it:

-1- Overlap of IBS pain with other chronic pain syndromes like fibromyalgia: This is Not uncommon association.
-People with fibromyalgia have widespread muscle and joint pain.
+1- Overlap of IBS pain with other chronic pain syndromes like fibromyalgia: This association is uncommon.
+People with fibromyalgia experience widespread muscle and joint pain.
 (Reference)

-If you have fibromyalgia-associated IBS your gut pain may respond to ibuprofen.
-Always discuss the issue with your doctor especially if you have generalized muscle aches or headache.
+If you have fibromyalgia-associated IBS, your gut pain may respond to ibuprofen.
+Discuss this with your doctor, especially if you have generalized muscle aches or headaches.

 You can read more about fibromyalgia and IBS here.

-2- Overlap of IBS pain with menstrual pain in females: period pain can be confused as IBS. if you are a female and experience abdominal pain before or during menstruation, this can be confused with IBS pain.
+2- Overlap of IBS pain with menstrual pain in females: Period pain can be confused with IBS.
+If you’re a female and experience abdominal pain before or during menstruation, this can be confused with IBS pain.

-3- Overlap between IBS pain and any other inflammations inside your abdomen: other conditions like cholecystitis, renal pain, appendicitis can be confused as IBS pain.
+3- Overlap between IBS pain and any other inflammations inside your abdomen: Conditions like cholecystitis, renal pain, and appendicitis can be confused with IBS pain.
 These inflammatory conditions may respond to ibuprofen.

-So, IF you experience improvement of your IBS symptoms with Ibuprofen, this may mean that you have other conditions associated with your IBS. please consult your doctor.
+So, if you experience improvement in your IBS symptoms with ibuprofen, it may mean that you have other conditions associated with your IBS.
+Always consult your doctor in such cases.

-The side effects of Ibuprofen can make your IBS worse, they include:
+The side effects of ibuprofen can exacerbate your IBS symptoms.
+They include:

-Also, Non-steroidal anti-inflammatory drugs (NSAIDs) can affect your intestine and colon even if you don’t have IBS.
-This study illustrates the possible complications of NSAIDs (including Ibuprofen) affecting your lower gastrointestinal tract (small intestine and colon):
+Moreover, Non-steroidal anti-inflammatory drugs (NSAIDs) can affect your intestine and colon even if you don’t have IBS.
+This study illustrates the possible complications of NSAIDs (including ibuprofen) affecting your lower gastrointestinal tract (small intestine and colon):